Integrated Head Protection System

 The Integrated Head Protection System (IHPS) is the United States Army's newest combat helmet, intended to eventually replace the Advanced Combat Helmet and Enhanced Combat Helmet.

-It was developed by the US Army Soldier Protection System (SPS) program, and is produced by Avon Protection Ceradyne, a subsidiary of Avon Protection.
+It was developed by the US Army PEO Soldier's Soldier Protection System (SPS) program, and is produced by Avon Protection Ceradyne, a subsidiary of Avon Protection.

-The helmet was first issued in 2019 to troops deploying to combat zones like Afghanistan, Iraq, and Syria.
+The helmet was first issued in 2019 to troops deploying to combat zones in Afghanistan, Iraq, and Syria.
+Between 2018 and 2022, the Army issued an estimated 119,000 IHPS helmets to soldiers.

 History

-The IHPS helmet began development as a replacement for the Advanced Combat Helmets and Enhanced Combat Helmets in 2013 under the U.S. Army's Soldier Protection System program, which is intended to improve soldier protection and performance while reducing weight of a soldiers Personal Protective Equipment.
-Low Rate Initial Production delivery began 2nd quarter of the 2018 fiscal year.
-The helmet was first issued to troops deploying to combat zones through the Rapid Fielding Initiative (RFI) program.
+The IHPS helmet began development as a replacement for the Advanced Combat Helmets and Enhanced Combat Helmets in 2013 under the U.S. Army's Soldier Protection System program, which is intended to improve soldier protection and performance while reducing weight of a soldier's Personal Protective Equipment (PPE).
+Low Rate Initial Production delivery began the second quarter of the 2018 fiscal year.
+The helmet was first issued to troops deploying to combat zones through the Rapid Fielding Initiative (RFI) program.In October 2019 the new helmet's attachable mandible was reported to have saved a soldier’s life in Afghanistan, protecting his neck from a brick thrown at his vehicle.

-In October 2019 the new helmet was reported to have saved a soldier’s life in Afghanistan, protecting his head from a brick thrown at his vehicle.
+The IHPS was deployed with the U.S. Army's 25th Infantry Division soldiers during the 2019–20 attack on the U.S. embassy in Baghdad.

-The IHPS was deployed with U.S. Army's 25th Infantry Division soldiers during the 2019–20 attack on the U.S. embassy in Baghdad.
+In February 2024, the US Army began fielding the Next Generation IHPS (NG IHPS), which protects against rifle rounds while maintaining the same weight profile.
+Fielding began with the 82nd Airborne Division and is projected to be issued to the 101st Airborne Division by the end of 2024.
+The Army plans to issue 190,000 NG IHPS helmets by 2028.